 You can take your weight gainer if it helps reach your daily calorie goals.
-But you also have to keep in mind that in such days, you’re not as burning as many calories.
+But you also have to keep in mind that on such days, you’re not burning as many calories.

 That’s why you need to adjust your intake accordingly and not go over the top, otherwise, it will merely result in you gaining unnecessary fat.

 The Best Vegan Weight Gainer Is…

 After taking a closer look at the list, I’ve concluded that Naked Mass is the best vegan weight gainer.